Remember these winter holiday travel tips, especially these days with predicted travel crowds.

 As much as most people look forward to seeing their friends and relatives during winter holiday travel, almost no one looks forward to holiday air travel.
 The combination of full planes, unpredictable fall weather, and more than the usual number of vacation travelers make for a rougher than usual airport experience.

-2. Leave for the airport early.
+2. Leave for the airport early — as early as possible

 3. Accept a middle seat when checking in online.